ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

 Note the values of CLIENT_CRT, CLIENT_CA, SERVER_CRT, SERVER_KEY

 4. Generate a contract with the `workload` and `env` sections.
 Note that the HPSB needs a data volume attached to the instance, therefore you must add the data volume in the `env` section with volume key `hpsb`.
 The value of `apiKey` is your cloud account API key where the volume disk is created.
-For more in about creating the contract, see [About the contract](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se).
+For more information about creating the contract, see [About the contract](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se).

 ## An example of the ENV section of the contract